Release Jaw tension

 Myofascial Release

-Release tension in jaw and facial muscles to improve comfort and function.
+Release tension in the jaw and facial muscles to improve comfort and function.

 Breathing Assessment

-Breathing pattern assessment and correction to optimize respiratory function.
+Breathing pattern assessment and correction to optimize respiratory function and support airway as it relates to TMJ dysfunction.

 Cranial Techniques

-Gentle cranial techniques to improve upper airway function and reduce restrictions.
+Gentle cranial techniques to improve upper airway function and reduce TMJ restrictions.

 Postural Advice